hzeller/gcode-cli/README.md

 the next line; provides a simple continue/stop user interaction when it encounters an `error`-response.

-The tool remoes `;`-based end-of-line comments and empty lines
+The tool removes `;`-based end-of-line comments and empty lines.

 No claim to be complete, just useful for my local Marlin-based 3D printers and Grbl-based CNC as well as various machines I run with [BeagleG].